Skip to main content

 How Can Sleep Architecture Dictate Peptide Therapy Outcomes?

-Peptide therapies, such as those using Sermorelin, Ipamorelin, or CJC-1295, are designed to stimulate the body’s own production of human (HGH).
+Peptide therapies, such as those using Sermorelin, Ipamorelin, or CJC-1295, are designed to stimulate the body’s own production of human growth hormone (HGH).
 These peptides work by signaling the pituitary gland to release a pulse of HGH.
 This mechanism is intrinsically linked to the body’s natural circadian rhythms, as the most significant, restorative pulse of HGH occurs during slow-wave sleep (SWS).

 1. Exposure to Blue Light ∞ Light from screens in the evening suppresses the production of melatonin, the hormone that signals the onset of sleep.
 This can delay sleep onset and reduce the amount of time spent in deep SWS, blunting the HGH pulse that the peptide is meant to stimulate.